vigneshbhuvan-nus/tp/docs/UserGuide.md

 ### 4.1.3 Selecting a deck: `select`

-Selects a deck to perform entry-level operations on
+Selects a deck with the given index and lists all of it's entries.

 Format: `select <INDEX OF DECK>`

-**Note:** to get the index of a deck, you may view it on the GUI.
-It would be the number displayed beside a particular deck
+**Note:** The index of the deck is the number displayed it on the user interface.

 Examples: `select 1`